kennyqiyenkan/ProAir-Web/README.md

 # ProAir-Web
-A website designed for ProAir Sdn Bhd, a marine HVAC company based in Malaysia.
+A website designed for Proair Sdn Bhd, a marine HVAC company based in Malaysia.